chriskonnertz/string-calc/README.md

     protected $value = 123;
 }

-// The AbstractSymbol clas has this dependency:
+// The AbstractSymbol class has this dependency:
 $stringHelper = $container->get('stringcalc_stringhelper');
 $symbol = new ExampleClassOne($stringHelper);
 $replaceSymbol = ExampleClassTwo::class;